Opt Out Requests

 If you are not utilizing integrations, the Opt Out Request lifecycle will be as follows:

 - The Opt Out Request is submitted and will be in the Not Started state until the Data Subject verifies their email.
-Opt Out Requests will not automatically be closed if the Data Subject does not verify.
+Opt Out Requests will automatically move to the Cancelled state if the Data Subject does not verify within 7 days.

 - Once the Data Subject has verified their email or if email verification is disabled, the request will move to the In Progress status.